sgcatalyzed/Catalyzed-Capital-Docs/src/pages/en/introduction.md

 This site provides an overview of what we do, who we are, and why we invest.

-- TBD
-- TBD
-- TBD

-## Getting Started

-To get started with this theme, check out the `README.md` in your new project directory.
-It provides documentation on how to use and customize this template for your own project.
-Keep the README around so that you can always refer back to it as you build.

-Found a missing feature that you can't live without?
-Please suggest it on Discord [(#ideas-and-suggestions channel)](https://astro.build/chat) and even consider adding it yourself on GitHub!
-Astro is an open source project and contributions from developers like you are how we grow!
+- Section 1: What is Web3?
+- Section 2: The Future of Global Capital Markets
+- Section 3: What is Catalyzed Capital?
+- Section 4: Catalyzed Return Fund Terms & Details
+- Section 5: Additional Resources

+## How to Navigate this Site

+Clicking the menu at the top of our website opens up the table of contents so you can read through the material in order or jump to the section that you are most interested in.

+Have any questions or would like to learn more?

-Have any questions?
-Email us at invest@catalyzed.capital
+Email us anytime at invest@catalyzed.capital

 -Matt & Sid